Covid-19: NZ analysis reveals vax's life-saving difference

 While the risks of death were much lower for all groups under-60 than for older age groups, the inequity for Māori and Pacific people was more pronounced among under-60s, with the risk of death 3.7 and 2.9 times higher respectively.

-Of the 78 people under 60 who died from Covid-19, 35 were European and Other, 24 were Māori, 13 were Pacific People, and six were Asian people.
+Of the 78 people under 60 who died from Covid-19, 35 were European or "other", 24 were Māori, 13 were Pacific People, and six were Asian people.

-Similarly, the report found the most deprived 20 per cent of Kiwis faced three times the risk when compared to the least deprived 20 per cent, with 429 virus-attributed deaths among the former group and 153 among the latter.
+Similarly, the report found the most deprived 20 per cent of Kiwis faced three times the risk the least deprived 20 per cent did, with 429 virus-attributed deaths among the former group and 153 among the latter.

 And for people with underlying conditions, the risk of death was about 6.3 higher: of that same 78-strong cohort of Kiwis younger than 60, 72 had pre-existing conditions.